 Fingerprinting services are available at the Police Department, which is located at the Public Safety Building (directions).
 Fingerprinting services are available as follows:

-Payment is accepted by cash, check, Visa or Mastercard.
+Payment is accepted by check or credit/debit card (Visa or Mastercard).

 For more information please contact the Police Department staff.